Rhine-Main-Universities

 The Rhine-Main Universities (RMU), in German Rhein-Main-Universitäten, is a strategic alliance of the Johannes Gutenberg University Mainz, Johann Wolfgang Goethe-University Frankfurt am Main and Technische Universität Darmstadt.
 The Rhine-Main universities are situated in close vicinity to one another in the Frankfurt/Rhine-Main metropolitan region and offer a wide range of disciplines from medicine and natural sciences to humanities and social sciences through to engineering.
-With more than 95,000 students and 1,500 professors, they work closely in research and teaching, and participate in an exchange between academics, business and society.
+With more than 90,000 students and 1,500 professors, they work closely in the areas of research, study and teaching, people, and exchange.

 Study and Teaching

-More than 95,000 students in 630 degree programs are currently enrolled at the Rhine-Main Universities (RMU).
-The 39 faculties span all academic subjects and include Bachelor and Master programs, continuing education and doctoral study programs.
+More than 90,000 students in 500 degree programs are currently enrolled at the Rhine-Main Universities (RMU).

-The Rhine-Main Universities currently offer eight joint degree programs in the fields of Biomedical Engineering, Children’s Literature/Book Studies, Political Theory, International Studies / Peace and Conflict Studies, Protestant Theological Studies (continuing education program), African Languages, Media and Communication and Soft Matter and Materials.
-From summer semester 2026, two further joint degree programs will be added: “Urban Studies (Master of Arts)” and “Particle Accelerator Science (Master of Science)”.
+The Rhine-Main Universities currently offer ten joint degree programs: